wuxc/pywin32doc/md/win32api.md

 true order of all Python and C implemented CtrlHandlers may not match

 what would happen if all were implemented in C\.

 This handler must acquire the Python lock before it can call any

 of the registered handlers\.
 This means the handler may not be called

 until the current Python thread yields the lock\.

-A console process can use the[win32api::GenerateConsoleCtrlEvent](win32api.md#win32apigenerateconsolectrlevent)
+A console process can use the [win32api::GenerateConsoleCtrlEvent](win32api.md#win32apigenerateconsolectrlevent)

 function to send a CTRL\+C or CTRL\+BREAK signal to a console process

 group\.

 The system generates CTRL\_CLOSE\_EVENT, CTRL\_LOGOFF\_EVENT, and

 CTRL\_SHUTDOWN\_EVENT signals when the user closes the console, logs off,